 Some would say it all went south from there.

-But for the sake of not hiding our head in the sand and pretending multi-level requirement meta-models with a fixed number of levels aren’t already being used in every other company striving to become more agile, let’s suppose using them would make sense.
+But for the sake of not hiding our head in the sand and pretending tree-like work item splitting isn’t already being practiced in every other company striving to become more agile, let’s suppose it would make sense.

 Let’s first recount how the idea came about.

 A short history of work item splitting

 In the beginning, there was the product backlog.
 A flat list of what was seen as potentially useful for a team to do, with smaller and better understood items at the top, and bigger, more vague items at the bottom.
 The product backlog was taken care of by the product owner, refined together with the team, and with the team, the contents of the next sprint were selected.